More than £30,000.

 If you’re in the throes of planning your big day and are looking to save a few pennies too in this collaborative post here are 5 easy ways to save money on your wedding day – without cutting corners and without going without!

 5 easy ways to save money on your wedding day

 1. Get a least three sets of quotes

-Quotes for the same thing, from marquees to music to catering, can vary wildly – sometimes by thousands of pounds.
+Quotes for the same thing, from marquees to wedding entertainment to catering, can vary wildly – sometimes by thousands of pounds.
 Instead of going with the first person or company you come across getting as many quotes as possible can save you thousands in the long run and ensure you’re getting the best value for your hard-earned money too.

 2. Share photos

 Wedding photo sharing is a great way to see your wedding through your guests eyes and all the special moments they capture, as well as pooling all the photos from your big day in one place.
 The Wedding Photo Swap app allows couples to collect and share any photo taken by their guests via a live feed to their app or website, and details can be sent out with your invites.
 You can have unlimited albums for each part of your wedding – from the stag and hen dos to the big day itself – too.

 3. Think outside the box when it comes to dresses

 Anyone planning a wedding knows as soon as you mention the ‘w’ word noughts seem to magically appear at the end of quotes.
 But there’s no need to fall into this trap: for example, seeking inspiration from or even choosing prom dresses for your wedding or bridesmaids dresses can slash a considerable amount from your budget.
 You could consider a vintage inspired prom dress as an alternative to a wedding dress.